tobiasjcat/WildBeyond/health.md

 - Store a recorded message, can be tapped to play
 - Continuously emit an odor or non-verbal sound perceptible up to 10 ft away
 - Visual effect and/or up to 25 words  to appear

+### Infusions
+At the end of a long rest, you can touch an item to make it magical.
+If it needs attunement, that can happen immediately only after infusion.
+Infusions remain indefinitely.
+4 known, 2 at a time
+- Enhanced Weapon
+- Replicate Magical Item
+- Enhanced Defense
+-

 ### Cantrips
 - Thaumaturgy